langleyfoxall/technical-test/README.md

 ## The Vision

+> Note: This is entirely fictional and none of the results from the test will be used by Langley Foxall.

 Our client would like a site developed that allows for retrieval of weather forecasts along with an email subscription to weekly weather breakdowns.

 They're looking to launch the site as a free tool that - once they've launched it and have a good amount of traffic - creates profit through advertisements.
-Ideally it will be hosted under the domain **myweather.co.uk**.
+It will be hosted under the domain **myweather.co.uk**.

 There would be further phases of development to introduce this, but the client would like an MVP for an initial release.